Divination is the practice of determining the hidden significance or cause of events, sometimes fortunetelling the future, by

 Origin: Late Middle English: from Latin divinatio (n-), from divinare 'predict.'

 Dowsing is a technique for searching for underground water, minerals, ley lines or anything invisible by observing the

 motion of a pointer (traditionally a forked stick).

 Dowsing is also known as Divining.

-dowsing was considered superstitious in the 17th century.
-One of the last remaining Hazel trees in London can be found in
+before dowsing was considered superstitious in the 17th century.
+One of the last remaining Hazel trees in London can be

-Lincoln's Inn Fields opposite Sir John Saone's house from which I cut a dowsing stick.
-Being native trees Hazels are quite rare
+found in Lincoln's Inn Fields opposite Sir John Saone's house from which I cut a dowsing stick.
+Being native trees Hazels

 Hand carved from a single block of Lime wood.